ucl-exoplanets/taurex-fastchem/README.md

 ### Installing from source

-To install from source a valid C/C++ compiler must be present.
-You can compile it by doing:
+To install from source can be done so like this:
 ```bash
 git clone https://github.com/ucl-exoplanets/taurex-fastchem
 cd taurex-fastchem